 Agfabric has many types of frost blankets and also frost bags in different sizes based on your garden and plants.
 Agfabric frost protection products are sold on Amazon.
 Measure to determine which sizes are right for your garden.
 I use rocks to help keep the ground blankets on the plants during our windy winter storms.
 Also, buy a large plastic bin to keep your frost blankets tidy in the off-season.

-After three years of experiments with minor frost events in Sonoma County (around 30-32 degrees for one night), I’ve found that a few plants struggle to recover from temperatures around 32: euphorbia cattails, euphorbia triucalli (pencil cactus and fire sticks), portulacaria afra elephant bush, kalanchoe flapjacks and agave attenuta.
+After three years of experiments with minor frost events in Sonoma County (around 30-32 degrees for one night), I’ve found that a few plants struggle to recover from temperatures around 32: euphorbia leucadendron (cattails euphorbia), euphorbia triucalli (pencil cactus and fire sticks), portulacaria afra (elephant bush) but the mammoth species does okay, kalanchoe lucia (paddle plant aka flapjacks) and agave attenuta (foxtail agave).
 I avoid installing those in gardens unless a client wants the architecture and diversity of these plants–and is willing to frost protect when needed.
-Learn more about specific succulents that need frost protection in Napa and Sonoma county.
+But, I have most of these plants in pots, and they weather the winter just fine.
+I have even seen flapjacks planted in the ground in Fountaingrove that looks great all-year-round.

 This blog is under construction.
 Please check back for more updates.